polkadot-js/docs/docs/substrate/constants.md

 ### maxApprovals: `u32`
 - **interface**: `api.consts.treasury.maxApprovals`
+- **summary**:    DEPRECATED: associated with `spend_local` call and will be removed in May 2025.
+Refer to <https://github.com/paritytech/polkadot-sdk/pull/5961> for migration to `spend`.

-- **summary**:    The maximum number of approvals that can wait in the spending queue.
+   The maximum number of approvals that can wait in the spending queue.

    NOTE: This parameter is also used within the Bounties Pallet extension if enabled.